Search This Blog

 Camels are called "ships of the desert" because of the way they move, not because of their transport capabilities.

-There are more wild camels in Australia than in any other country.
-The population is estimated to be about 3 million, spread across 37% of the Australian mainland.
+There are more feral camels in Australia than in any other country.
+The population is estimated to be between 1 million and 1.2 million., spread across 37% of the Australian mainland.

 In Idaho, You may not fish on a camel's back.